mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 The command opens Jupyter in a browser tab.
 Navigate to a preferred folder in which to create this new dashboard.

-Create a new notebook `Python 3 (ipykernel)` notebook from the "New" dropdown.
+Create a new `Python 3 (ipykernel)` Notebook from the "New" dropdown.
 Confirm your Vizro installation by typing the following into a cell in the Notebook and running it.

 ```py
 import vizro